 Under SB 608, no-cause notices to vacate are limited to the first year of occupancy.
 After the first year, only with-cause notices are permitted, which the tenant may cure.
 Of course, an eviction (FED) may be filed if the tenant doesn’t comply with the with-cause notice, and if they do comply but commit the same offense within six months, then a ten-day repeat violation notice may be served.

 Fixed-term leases automatically become month-to-month rental agreement at lease termination, unless the landlord has written the lease to expire before one year is up.
 So, if your tenant pays their rent and follows the rules, they get to stay, subject to a few exceptions.

-With 90 days notice and the payment of a one month relocation fee to the tenants (payable at the time notice is given, but only by landlords who have an ownership interest in more than four rental units), landlords may ask their tenants to leave under these four conditions:
+With 90 days notice and the payment of a one month relocation fee to the tenants (payable at the time notice is given and only applicable if the owner has 4 or more rental units in Oregon), landlords may ask their tenants to leave under these four conditions:

 - The rental unit is to be renovated or remodeled to the extent that it will not be habitable during the work;